saria2016/alx_capstone_project/README.md

 # Installation
 ## Dependencies
-This application is written in Python and requires Python 3.8 or later to run correctly.
+- This application is written in Python and requires Python 3.11.4 or 3.11.6 to run correctly.
+- Use Requirement.txt to install all dependancy library

 ## Getting Started